ech0r/Rust-Coding-Test/README.md

 >the clients available funds should decrease by the amount disputed, their held funds should increase by the amount disputed
 - Withdrawals would require **Dispute** logic as follows (reversing a **Withdrawal** would probably require a refund):

-- the clients held funds would increase by the amount disputed (potential refund) and their total funds would also reflect this.
+>the clients held funds should increase by the amount disputed (potential refund) and their total funds would also reflect this.

 #### 2. A Dispute can end up as **either** a Resolve **or** a Chargeback, but not both.